SamarthDS/ElectroHub---Sales-Data-Analysis/README.md

 1. Clone or download this repository.
 2. Open `ELECTROHUB - Sales Data Analysis.pbix` in **Power BI Desktop**.
-3. Navigate through different report pages and apply filters/slicers for dynamic insights.
+3. Navigate through various report pages and apply filters/slicers to gain dynamic insights.
 4. Modify or expand the dashboard based on your specific needs or new data.

 ---

 ## 📧 Contact

-For questions, improvements, or collaboration opportunities:
+### For questions, improvements, or collaboration opportunities:

-**LinkedIn**: [Samarth D S](https://www.linkedin.com/in/samarthds/) **Email**: samarthdudi04@gmail.com
+**LinkedIn**: [Samarth D S](https://www.linkedin.com/in/samarthds/)

+**Email**: samarthdudi04@gmail.com

 ---